Billy Lyall: Career

 Lyall was an early member of Bay City Rollers.
 In 1973, he and David Paton also from Bay City Rollers formed Pilot.
-They went to number one with "January" in 1975.
+They went to number one in their native U.K. with "January" in 1975, soon after having cracked the top ten in the U.S. with "Magic".

 He left Pilot in early 1976, and released a solo album, Solo Casting, later that year under the name "William Lyall".
 A song from the album, "Us", was released as a single.
 Phil Collins played drums on all but two songs on the album.
 All members of Pilot contributed to The Alan Parsons Project.
 All four played on Tales of Mystery and Imagination but Lyall did not play on the next album I Robot as he had left Pilot by the time the album was in works.

 He was the keyboard player for Dollar between 1978 and 1982 playing keyboards and synths on the duos first three studio albums.
 In 1979, he contributed string arrangements and synthesizers to an album by the band Runner.